07fahim/Advanced-Multi-Agent-AI-Fitness-Coach/README.md

 ### Getting Started

 1. **Select or Create User Profile**

    - Enter your name to create a new profile
    - Or select from existing users if you've used the app before
+   - Switch between users anytime using the sidebar

 2. **Fill Personal Information**

    - Complete your profile: age, weight, height, gender, activity level
    - All fields use placeholders for easy input
+   - Save your information to update your profile

 3. **Set Fitness Goals**

    - Choose from: Muscle Gain, Fat Loss, or Stay Active
    - You can select multiple goals
+   - Goals are saved and used by AI for recommendations

 4. **Generate Macros (Optional)**

    - Click "Generate Macros with AI" for personalized recommendations
+   - AI considers your profile, goals, and activity level
    - Or manually enter your daily targets

 5. **Add Notes**

    - Document your workouts, progress, or insights
    - AI uses these notes for personalized advice
+   - Delete notes you no longer need

 6. **Chat with AI Coach**
    - Ask any fitness or nutrition questions
    - AI uses your profile and notes for personalized responses
    - Conversation history is maintained for context
+   - Clear chat history anytime

 ### Example Questions